-As mentioned previously, due to the rigor and work load, all of these AP courses are weighted at 5.0 quality points for an "A." All students completing Advanced Placement (AP) courses must take the associated AP exams in May.
+As mentioned previously, due to the rigor and work load, all of these AP courses are weighted at 5.0 guality points for an "A." All students completing Advanced Placement (AP) courses must take the associated AP exams in May.
 If a student is unable to participate in the AP exam for a course, that course will be recognized on the student's transcript as an advanced level course (weighted at 4.5 rather than 5.0 quality points) for the second semester, and the student must sit for the corresponding final exam (unless a senior exam exemption applies) and that exam will constitute 10% of the student's second semester grade for the course.
 In the case of extreme extenuating circumstances, appeals to this practice may be submitted to the assistant superintendent of curriculum and instruction.

-- Governor's School courses as noted in the program
+- All Governor's School courses

+- Any dual enrollment courses in math, science, social studies, and English

 - Advanced Placement Language/Composition

 - Advanced Placement Literature

 - Advanced Placement American History

 - Advanced Placement World History

 - Advanced Placement European History

 - Advanced Placement Micro and Macro Economics

 - Advanced Placement Calculus AB

 - Advanced Placement Calculus BC

 - Advanced Placement Statistics

 - Advanced Placement Latin (Vergil)

 - Advanced Placement Spanish Language 5

 - Advanced Placement French Language 5

 - Advanced Placement German Language 5

 - Advanced Placement American Government

 - Advanced Placement Comparative Government

+- Advanced Placement Human Geography

 - Advanced Placement Chemistry

-- Advanced Placement Physics
+- Advanced Placement Physics .

 - Advanced Placement Biology

 - Advanced Placement Art History

 - Advanced Placement Portfolio Art

 - Advanced Placement Music Theory

-- Advanced Placement Psychology
+- Advanced Placement Psychology •

-- Advanced Placement Computer Science
+- Advanced Placement Computer Science .

-- Advanced Placement Environmental Science
+- Advanced Placement Environmental Science •

-- Other courses as noted in e2020 and in the current Virtual Virginia On-Line Program brochure
+- Other courses as noted in Edgenuity and in the current Virtual Virginia On-Line Program brochure